CzSadykov/DataScience_research_projects/toxic_commentaries_classifier/README.md

 # Classification of texts for an online store

-**Prerequisites:** Wikishop is launching a new service.
+**Problem situation:** Wikishop is launching a new service.
 Now users can edit and supplement product descriptions, just like in wiki communities.
 I.e. clients propose their edits and comment on the changes of others.

 **Goal:** creating a tool that will look for toxic comments and submit them for moderation.